NCAR/lrose-core/README.md

   * automake configure-based build
   * download pre-configured source distribution

-If you are performing development, it is probably better to have the NCAR development environment.
+If you are performing development, it is best to use the NCAR development environment.

-If you just wish to use the software, the automake/configure build is preferable.
+If you just wish to build and use the software, the automake/configure build is preferable.

 See [README_BUILD.md](./docs/README_BUILD.md) for details.